OracularIS/mocaclient/docs/getting-started/getting-started-current.md

 #### Verify Installation

-- The folder named as `Oracular MOCA Client` and `SmartMOCAClient` should be created at following path:
+- The folder named `Oracular MOCA Client` and `SmartMOCAClient` should be created at the following path:

   ![](../.attachments/run011.png)
   ![](../.attachments/run012.png)